 Baingan masala, aka Brinjal masala, is a popular eggplant recipe from the Northern regions of India.
 This recipe is an adapted version of bharva baingan, aka stuffed baingan curry.

 However, both baingan masala & bharva baingan are different.
-The making process is almost similar, but ingredients differ in both recipes.
+The making process is almost similar, but the ingredients differ in both recipes.
 Let’s see what the individual differences are.

 Baingan Masala v/s Bharva Baingan